robertwenner/comics/doc/layers.md

   per-language texts in the image that should not make it into the transcript.
-If you configure a `NoTranscriptPrefix`, the transcript collecting code will ignore all layers where the name starts with that prefix will that prefix.
+If you configure a `NoTranscriptPrefix`, the transcript collecting code will ignore all layers where the name starts with that prefix.
 If you don't configure this prefix, all layers contribute to the transcript.

 - Frames layer: used by some checks and the transcript generator to figure out in which order texts should appear in the transcript.
 You can